GoogleCloudPlatform/anthos-ai/README.md

 <!-- tocstop -->

 ## Overview
-AI and Machine Learning workflows on [Anthos Bare Metal](https://cloud.google.com/anthos/clusters/docs/bare-metal/1.6).
-This work will showcase the ML model serving, training, infrastructure, ML Notebooks, and more on Anthos Bare Metal.
+AI and Machine Learning workflows using TensorFlow on [Anthos Bare Metal](https://cloud.google.com/anthos/clusters/docs/bare-metal/1.6).
+TensorFlow is one of the most popular ML frameworks ([10M+ downloads](https://pypistats.org/packages/tensorflow) per month) in use today, but at the same time presents a lot of challenges when it comes to setup (GPUs, CUDA Drivers, TF Serving etc), performance tuning, cluster provisioning, maintenance, model serving etc. This work will showcase the ML model serving, training, infrastructure, ML Notebooks, and more on Anthos Bare Metal.

 ## Serving TensorFlow ResNet Model on ABM
 In this installation you'll see how to create an end-to-end TensorFlow ML